SirTobiSwobi/teek/README.md

 - 0.0.2: built trainer to simply encapsulate the configuration within the model.
 No need to spawn threads for that.
 - 0.1.0: implemented suggestions resource
 - 0.2.0: implemented category suggestions resource.
 Moved prediction method to core class.
-- 0.3.0: implemented relationship suggestions resoruce.
+- 0.3.0: implemented relationship suggestions resource.
+- 0.3.1: implemented web gui